Non-high school district

-A Non-high school district is an American form of public school district which does not itself provide a high school, but instead reimburses nearby public districts with high schools for the education of students in the non-high district.
-At least two states in the United States — Illinois and Washington — still have districts designated as non-high school districts.
+A non-high school district is an American form of public school district which does not provide a high school itself, but instead reimburses nearby public districts with high schools for the education of students in the non-high district.
+At least two states in the United States, Illinois and Washington, still have districts designated as non-high school districts.
 Another state, Kentucky, does not use the term, but has four districts that do not operate high schools.